 This year, we will be continuing with our parent meetings and workshops.
-We have decided that these will be a mixture of both in person and online.
+Following our parent voice survey and with knowledge of what has worked well this year, we have decided that these will be a mixture of both in person and online.
 Whilst it is great for parents to come into school sometimes, we also know that some parents found that with online meetings they could participate from work, in the car etc and not miss out as they would have done had the meeting been in person.